All About Social and Human Service Assistants

 - Visit individuals in homes or attend group meetings to provide information on agency services, requirements, or procedures.

 - Advise clients regarding food stamps, child care, food, money management, sanitation, or housekeeping.

 - Assist clients with preparation of forms, such as tax or rent forms.

-Skills Needed to be a Social & Human Service Assistant
+What Skills Do You Need to Work as a Social & Human Service Assistant?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.